bob2u/b2uFramework-public/README/README_MODULE.md

 @param **$module** - `string` - Name of a defined Module within the Interface category.

-This function ***MUST*** be called from within the `uses()` function of another Module.
+This function ***MUST*** be called from within the `dependencies()` function of another Module.
 This function aims to enusre that the proper `Uses` defintions have been set in the `\B2U\Core\Manager::setup(...)` function.Using this method to declare dependencies will ensure all required Interfaces are available to a given b2uFramework-based application.

 Once the `uses()` has resolved, a Module can access the dependent Module by using the `$this->getInterface(...)` method, and providing the `"{interface_name}_{module_name}"` as the key index into the array, or a variable name - if defined .
 ##